bechele/Blender_dynamic_text/README.md

 ## Known Limitations
 - Markers must be alphanumeric (no spaces or special characters).
 - If the same marker name is used twice, only the first is used for editing.
+- Does not work consistently togehter with the blender undo stack.

 ## License
 GPL-3.0-or-later# Blender_dynamic_text